María Zambrano: Biography

 María Zambrano Alarcón was born on 22 April 1904 in Vélez-Málaga, Spain, daughter of Blas José Zambrano García de Carabante, friend and collaborator of Antonio Machado, and Araceli Alarcón Delgado.
-In 1905, the family moved to Madrid and a year afterwards to Segovia, where her father obtained a job as Spanish Grammar professor.
-She spent there her teenage years.
+In 1908, the family moved to Madrid and a year afterwards to Segovia, where her father obtained a job as Spanish Grammar professor.
+She spent her teenage years there.

 Zambrano studied under and was influenced by José Ortega y Gasset and went on to teach metaphysics at Madrid University and at the Instituto Cervantes from 1931 to 1936.

 During the 20s and 30s, she actively campaigned for the establishment of the Spanish Second Republic.
 However, after Spain became a Republic again, disillusioned with the realities of party politics, she declined the possibility of becoming an MP and refused further participation in party politics.
 Nevertheless, with the outbreak of the Spanish Civil War in 1936, she openly sided with the Republic and consequently went into exile after its defeat in 1939.

-After living in France, Mexico, Cuba, Puerto Rico, Italy, France again and Switzerland, Zambrano finally returned to Madrid in 1984 after the death of Franco.
+After living in France, Mexico, Cuba, Puerto Rico, Italy, France again and Switzerland, Zambrano finally returned to Madrid in 1984, almost nine years after the death of Franco.

 She died on 6 February 1991 in Madrid and was buried in the cemetery of her hometown Vélez-Málaga.